 7. Comin’ Atcha

 While Dynamic Depth relies on an object or partial person in the foreground to draw you in, Comin’ Atcha uses full-sized angled figures for the same.
 The dynamic perspective of an upshot or downshot is a favourite for showing a powerful punch.
 With this approach the reader sees danger racing towards themselves or into the cover towards our hero.
 While I’ve called it Comin’ Atcha it applies equally to dynamic figures going away from the viewer.
 This is one of the more dynamic ways to draw a group shot, with the heroes on different angles and different sizes based on their closeness to the viewer.

 As a specific variation on Dynamic Depth, romance comics prefected their own formula for melodrama.
 These comics almost universally feature a cover with a person or two in the foreground (often immediate foreground) and another person, or couple in the background.
 This highlighted pretty and handsome faces, stylish clothes and the dramatic gulf of space between two would-be lovers.

 9. Full Figure

 Comic books are made up of framed images so why not recreate that on the cover?
 While some literally divided the cover with panel borders, many artists used visual elements to draw a stark line between figures.
 This allows the cover artist to show two scenes from the book, should they be torn between drawing two dynamic locations.
-A character not breaking the implied boundry creates tension.
-A character crossing the boundry can suggest an explosion of energy.
+A character not breaking the implied boundary creates tension.
+A character crossing the boundary can suggest an explosion of energy.